-- Hiking Grand Teton
+Jackson to Grand Teton

 A small town with lots to see and do during any season, Jackson is the southern gateway to Grand Teton National Park.
 With some of the most beautiful mountain vistas in the world, some say Grand Teton National Park is the more scenic of the two parks.
 Photograph the iconic barns of Mormon Row, canoe Jenny Lake, follow in the footsteps of Ansel Adams at the Snake River Overlook, hike, climb, and breathe the mountain air.
 This park is a treasure.
 Overnight in Jackson.

-- West Yellowstone
+Jackson to West Yellowstone

 Established in 1872, Yellowstone is the world’s first national park.
 This rugged landscape is home to extensive wildlife, beautiful scenic drives, and unforgettably iconic destinations like Old Faithful.
 The town of West Yellowstone, located just outside the West Entrance to Yellowstone National Park, is a year-round, family-friendly destination.
 Nestled among majestic mountain peaks, and surrounded by natural scenic wonders, the town is rich in history and activities.
 Overnight in West Yellowstone or continue on to Pocatello, Idaho.